Assassination of Henri I, Duke of Guise

-While the estates were quickly cowed from reacting with any fury to this royal coup, with the prominent ligueurs in their midst arrested, the rest of France was not so easily quieted.
+While the estates were quickly cowed from reacting with any fury to this royal coup, with the prominent League members in their midst arrested, the rest of France was not so easily quieted.
 The Seize which had controlled Paris since the Day of the Barricades declared that they would have their vengeance against the murderer of the princes.
-The organisation quickly moved to purge the Paris Parlement of royalist sympathisers, making the body ligueur.
-The Sorbonne for its part, pre-empted a Papal declaration of Henri's excommunication for the murder of the Cardinal by declaring that all subjects were released from their oath of obedience, and that it was their duty to fight Henri de Valois.
-Across the kingdom the majority of the fifty largest urban centres in the country defected to the ligue.
-In Paris the furious Catholic population destroyed any public monument, image or symbol that represented the king, while pamphleteers denounced him as a Herod, Nero and anti-Christ, with some going so far as to say that he should be killed.
-The Pope for his part was furious at the murder of the Cardinal, and despite the king sending several representatives to convince him, threatened excommunication in thirty days unless Henri came to Rome to explain himself.
-Henri for his part made an alliance with Navarre, and the two set forth to reconquer Paris.
-Putting the city to siege on 29 July, Henri was assassinated by a radical Catholic friar, energised by the hatred in the city, on 1 August 1589.
+The organisation quickly moved to purge the Parlement of Paris of royalist sympathisers, making the body League dominated.
+The Sorbonne for its part, pre-empted a Papal declaration of Henri's excommunication for the murder of the Cardinal by declaring that all subjects were released from their oath of obedience, and that it was their duty to fight Henry III.
+Across the kingdom the majority of the fifty largest urban centres in the country defected to the Catholic League.
+In Paris the furious Catholic population destroyed any public monument, image or symbol that represented the King, while pamphleteers denounced him as a Herod, Nero and anti-Christ, with some going so far as to say that he should be killed.
+Pope Sixtus V for his part was furious at the murder of the Cardinal, and despite the King sending several representatives to convince him, threatened excommunication in thirty days unless Henry came to Rome to explain himself.
+Henry for his part made an alliance with Henry of Navarre, and the two set forth to reconquer Paris.
+Putting the city to siege on 29 July, Henry was assassinated by a radical Catholic friar, energised by the hatred in the city, on 1 August 1589.

 Crisis of the ligue

 Quarante Cinq

-In 1584 the Catholic ligue was re-foundation by the duke of Guise to advocate for Cardinal Bourbon to be the king's heir instead of the Protestant Navarre.
-Henri, in the wake of this new ligue became increasingly concerned for his security.
+In 1584 the Catholic League was re-founded by the Duke of Guise to advocate for Cardinal Bourbon to be the King's heir instead of the Protestant Henry of Navarre.
+King Henry, in the wake of this new League became increasingly concerned for his security.
 To this end he established a new body for his protection the Quarante Cinq.
-Its members were largely drawn from the clientele of his two chief favourites Anne de Joyeuse and Épernon.
-The king hoped that this body would provide him protection that he could trust, as he was increasingly uneasy with putting his security in the hands of the grandees of his court.
-The ligueurs denounced the Quarante Cinq as a bunch of disreputable Gascons, not worthy of holding such an important task.
-In May 1585 one of the Quarante Cinq was arrested for making an attempt on the king, and under duress falsely claimed that Elbeuf cousin to the duke of Guise had paid him to assassinate the king.
+Its members were largely drawn from the clientele of his two chief favourites Anne de Joyeuse and Jean Louis de Nogaret de La Valette (Épernon).
+The King hoped that this body would provide him protection that he could trust, as he was increasingly uneasy with putting his security in the hands of the grandees of his court.
+The League denounced the Quarante Cinq as a bunch of disreputable Gascons, not worthy of holding such an important task.
+In May 1585 one of the Quarante Cinq was arrested for making an attempt on the King, and under duress falsely claimed that Charles I, Duke of Elbeuf cousin to the duke of Guise had paid him to assassinate the king.